kanisterio/kanister/README.md

 blueprint "mongo-sidecar" created
 ```

 You can now take a backup of MongoDB's data using an ActionSet defining backup for this application.
-Create an ActionSet in the same namespace as the controller:
+Create an ActionSet in the same namespace as the controller.
 ```bash
 $ kubectl --namepsace kanister apply -f ./examples/mongo-sidecar/backup-actionset.yaml actionset "mongo-backup-12046" created